natefaubion/purescript-run/README.md

 ```

 Since both `runPure` and `runAccumPure` fully interpret their result without
-running through some other `Monad` or `Run` affect, we need to preserve stack
+running through some other `Monad` or `Run` effect, we need to preserve stack
 safety using the `Step` data type from `Control.Monad.Rec.Class`.
 This is why
 you see the `Loop` and `Done` constructors. `Loop` is used in the case of a
 match, and `Done` is used in the default case.

-Looking at the type of `program3`, all we have left are raw `Eff` effects.
+Looking at the type of `program3`, all we have left are raw `Effect` effects.
-Since `Eff` and `Aff` are the most likely target for effectful programs,
+Since `Effect` and `Aff` are the most likely target for effectful programs,
 there are a few combinators for extracting them.

 ```purescript